 - Next, where you are going to: ‘naar’

 - Then, select ‘vertrek’ (meaning departure time) or ‘aankomst’ (meaning arrival time)

 - Enter the date and time you wish to depart or arrive

 - Alternatively, you could visit: www.goabout.com.
 From this site you can download the public transportation schedule for your area (Zoek dienstregeling), or the app: connexxion

 The tram is another popular mode of public transport in the Netherlands.
-The simplest way to find out which tram you need to take, is to consult the 9292 app.
-Read about this in the tip box at the top of the page!
-If you are not an app person, you can simply ask at your nearest train station.
+The simplest way to find out which tram you need to take, is to consult the 9292 app. ( You can read about this in the tip box at the top of the page.)
+If you are not an ‘app person’, you can simply ask at your nearest train station.
 Here are some must-know tram facts:

 - Consult the service schedule at the tram stop to find out how frequently it runs

 - The tram usually runs from 6 AM in the morning until after midnight

 - In order to travel by tram, you will need to have a valid ticket, or OV- chipkaart